The New Oil

 The New Oil logo

-• Apple ID > Sign-In & Security > Two-Factor Authentication: On (Security Keys recommended if you plan to use iCloud or other Apple products tied to your Apple account)
+• Apple Account (Your name at the top of the settings) > Sign-In & Security > Two-Factor Authentication: On (Security Keys recommended if you plan to use iCloud or other Apple products tied to your Apple account)

-• Apple ID > Find My > Find My iPhone > Find My iPhone: Enabled (required for Stolen Device Protection)
+• Apple Account > Find My > Find My iPhone > Find My iPhone: Enabled (required for Stolen Device Protection)

-• Apple ID > Contact Key Verification: Enabled
+• Apple Account > Contact Key Verification: Enabled

 • Wi-Fi > Edit (top right corner) > Remove networks you no longer regularly connect to